mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 7: Snippet showing several CSS imports using a globbing approach.{.caption}

 In the snippet above we are making use of the **postcss-import** and **postcss-import-ext-glob** plugins we installed earlier.
-Through globbing we are able to automatically capture any CSS stylesheets that exist in either of those folders.
+Through globbing we are able to automatically capture any CSS stylesheets that exist in either of those directories.

-#### JavaScript compiling
+### JavaScript compiling

-In the case of JS, we don't need such an elaborate system since JS code is very little compared to CSS.
+For JavaScript, we don't need such an elaborate system since JS code is very little compared to CSS.
 For JS we actually import the components ***.js** files directly into the component where the JS is being used.
+The components we are using for this post don't use JS, but if you look inside `card.stories.jsx`, I have commented near the top of the file how the component's JS file would be imported if JS was needed.

 ### Build the project again